bentoml/BentoML/README.md

 BentoML is a python library for packaging and deploying machine learning models.
 It does two things without changing your model training workflow:

-* Standarlize how to package your ML model for production, including its preprocessing/feature-fetching code, dependencies and configurations.
+* Standardize how to package your ML model for production, including its preprocessing/feature-fetching code, dependencies and configurations.

 * Easily distribute your ML model as PyPI package, API Server(in a Docker Image)